shambhavi1304/codewayy_web_series/README.md

 ### Day-4
 #### Purpose: To make a web page having both HTML and CSS.
 ###### Topics covered were as follows:
--What is CSS?
+- What is CSS?
--Inline, external css, internal css
+- Inline, external css, internal css
--Css font and size property
+- Css font and size property
--Border property
+- Border property
--CSS comments
+- CSS comments
--Indentation in HTML
+- Indentation in HTML
--Indentation in CSS
+- Indentation in CSS